Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/gradnet/plot_28kw_pmsyrm_flux_map_meas.rst

 28-kW PM-SyRM, train flux map, measured data
 ===============================================

-This example trains a GradNet flux map for 10-pole 28-kW PM synchronous reluctance machine (Brusa HSM1.10.18.04) from a measured dataset.
+This example trains a GradNet flux-linkage map for a 10-pole 28-kW PM synchronous reluctance machine (Brusa HSM1.10.18.04) from a measured dataset.

 ..
 GENERATED FROM PYTHON SOURCE LINES 9-17